scholars-inc/abode-takehome/README.md

 ## Submitting the assignment!

-Once you’ve finished, please send us a link to your fork via email.
+Once you’ve finished, please add the following emails as Collaborators on your project:

+- evan@abodehr.com
+- jahziel@abodehr.com
+- steven@abodehr.com